 Frank McCourt’s memoir about a poverty-stricken Irish childhood, Angela’s Ashes, was published in 1996 and became an international bestseller.
 Much of it is set in Limerick and we will take an Angela’s Ashes Walking Tour to see places mentioned in the book.
 This includes visits to Arthur’s Quay, Windmill Street, Barrack Hill, Leamy’s School and the river Shannon.
 We will also visit the Frank McCourt Museum, which depicts a 1920s classroom, old photographs, schoolbooks of the era, and memorabilia about Frank McCourt.

-The Cliffs of Moher in the Burren region of County Clare are a famous Irish tourist attraction.
+This afternoon we explore the Burren Region in County Clare with local expert, Tony Kirby.
+We begin our exploration in the village of Ennistymon where impressive cascades tumble down the river – an introduction to the wild beauty to come.
+We continue to the coast first to the village of Ballyryan and then on to the Cliffs of Moher.
 At their highest point the cliffs reach 214 metres above sea level.
 They feature often in movies and popular culture.
 In Eoin Colfer’s novel The Wish List one of Lowrie’s wishes is to split the famous cliffs.
 (Overnight Ennis) BD

 Galway - 3 nights

 Day 8: Friday 1 June, Ennis – Kilmacduagh – Kiltartan Cross – Gort – Galway

 - The Lady Gregory & Yeats Heritage Trail

 - Kilmacduagh Monastic Site

 - Kiltartan Gregory Museum

 - Thoor Ballylee, Gort